 What Is Tire Rotation?

-To start, tire rotation is when you change the location of each tire.
-You keep the same tires and just move them around.
+Tire rotation is when you change the location of each tire.
+Essentially, you are moving the tires around.
 This helps extend the life of each tire.

 You might think they would wear out at the same rate, since they go the same distance over the same roads.
 Well, actually, they don’t necessarily all go the same distance.
 In a turn, the outside wheel covers more distance.
 Since we drive on the right hand side in the United States, left hand turns take longer.
 That means our left tires cover more distance than the right ones, so they wear faster.
 If you live somewhere where driving on the left side is the norm, your right wheels will wear faster.

 The other factor affecting tire wear is the weight on top of the tires.
 The engine is the heaviest thing in your car, and in the vast majority of cars, it’s located at the front.
-That means the front tires get pushed harder against the road than the rear tires.
-That also wears them faster.
+That means the front tires get pushed harder against the road than the rear tires, and that also wears them faster.

 The front wheels also have the duty of steering.
-When steering, the tires turn across the ground, which scrapes off some of the rubber surface.
-That also speeds up the wear on the front tires.
+When steering, the tires turn across the ground, which scrapes off some of the rubber surface, and that also speeds up the wear on the front tires.

-If you have front-wheel drive, the power sent to the front wheels, and the occasional tire slipping that goes with it can also exacerbate front tire wear.
-In rear-wheel drive cars, this factor affects the rear wheels (although weight and steering will still affect the front).
+If you have front-wheel drive, the power sent to the front wheels and the occasional tire slipping that goes with it can also exacerbate front tire wear.
+In rear-wheel drive cars, the rear wheels can be exacerbated (although weight and steering will still affect the front tires).

-For front-wheel drive cars, move the front tires straight back.
-The left front goes to the left rear, and the right front to the right rear.
+For front-wheel drive (FWD) cars, move the front tires straight back.
+The left front goes to the left rear, and the right front goes to the right rear.
 Move the rear tires diagonally forward.
-The left rear goes to the right front, and the right rear to the left front.
+The left rear goes to the right front, and the right rear goes to the left front.